Travel

 A Guide to Paris with Kids: The Best Things to See and Do

-Our trip was a little different since we planned the entire thing around the ERAS tour.
+Our trip was a little different since we planned the entire thing around the eras tour.
 It was Margot’s dream to see Taylor Swift in concert, and the tickets I purchased were 7x less than they would be in the states.
-So we went to Paris, and it was a dream trip.
-But a very late concert meant sleeping in on our second day knowing we would be up until midnight, and sleeping in on day 3 after being at the concert.
-So the next time we go, I want to bring the whole family and stay for at least a week.
+But a very late concert meant sleeping in on our second day knowing we would be up until midnight, and sleeping in after being at the concert, too.
+I wish we had more time, because there’s so much more I would have loved to do with her.
+Next time!

 Planning Your Trip to Paris

-Planning your trip: I would recommend a call with Zoe of The Petit Guide to map out what to do each day, along with ideal activities for your kids depending on their ages and interests.
+I would recommend a call with Zoe of The Petit Guide to map out what to do each day, along with ideal activities for your kids depending on their ages and interests.
 I found this especially helpful when it came to choosing kid-friendly places to eat.
+That was huge for us since my daughter is a picky eater.

 Practical Tips for Traveling with Kids:

-Transportation: Utilize Paris’s efficient public transportation system, including buses and the metro, which are stroller-friendly.
+Utilize Paris’s efficient public transportation system, including buses and the metro, which are stroller-friendly.
 Consider purchasing a Paris Visite pass for unlimited travel within specified zones.
+The G7 app allows you to book cars with car seats and booster seats.
+It’s the best way to get around with a booster, but the car seats were not properly installed, so I wouldn’t consider using them.

-Safety: Keep a close eye on children in crowded areas and establish a meeting point in case of separation.
+Keep a close eye on children in crowded areas and establish a meeting point in case of separation.
 Ensure that kids know basic safety rules, such as staying together and not talking to strangers.
+It’s all the same basic stuff that you’d practice while traveling anywhere.
+And make sure you keep your bag on your body, and ideally, have a bag that’s closed on top (again, that’s just common sense while traveling).

 Do you need a stroller in Paris?

-This is very child-dependent, but I knew we’d need a stroller, and am so glad I brought ours.
-I chose a stroller than can be opened and closed one-handed, and has a carry strap, so it’s easy to use.
+This is very child-dependent, but I knew we’d need a stroller, and am so glad I brought our travel stroller.
+I chose a stroller than can be opened and closed one-handed, and it has a carry strap, so it’s great for solo travel with a young child.
+We did a ton of walking, and there was no way she was going to last.
 I wouldn’t plan on carrying it for long periods of time, but it was easy to use and ideal for solo travel with a young child.

 Where to Stay in Paris